nthState/GeneralIdentifiers/README.md

 - Scans the source file
 - Generates an extension to `GeneralIdentifiers`
-- Passes this file to the `build` step of the Swift Package
+- Passes this file to the `build` step of the Swift Package via the `.prebuildCommand`'s `outputFilesDirectory`

 The outcome is a nested struct type.

 For more inforamation about `BuildToolPlugin` take a look here:  https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md

+## Build logging

+We use `Diagnostics` to write to the build log, so if you're looking for info on the build, check the logs.

+## Trouble Shooting

+### The package doesn't seem to be built

+Do the following:

+- Go to Xcode File
+- Go to Packages
+- Click "Resolve Package Versions"